taslangraham/taslangraham-tode-cli-docs/docs/Getting-Started.md

 process.env.PORT
 ```

 Tode sticks to this style of reading environment variables.
-However, all environment variables are read in a single location, and made available to the application via a single module, ```env``` exported from ```.env.ts``` found in the root directory of the app.
+However, all environment variables are read in a single location, and made available to the application via a single module, ```env```, exported from ```.env.ts``` found in the root directory of the app.

 The following is a snippet of the default ```env.ts``` module.